Bias Testing and Mitigation in LLM-based Code Generation: Evaluation

-As mentioned in Sec.4.2., we generate 744 code generation prompts containing ten different bias types~(i.e., Age, Region, Gender, Economic, Education, Race, Ethnicity, Religion, Sexual Ori, and ``others'').
-The statistics information of the dataset is shown in~\cref{tab:prompt_generation_examples} and~\cref{tab:statistics}.
-Prompts designed for age bias testing are the largest, containing 228 prompts.
-We can also observe that there are 44 prompts to test other bias types because we notice that some uncommon biases ~(e.g., Name, Disability, and Appearance) also existed in the code generation models.
-To cover these uncommon biases, we create 44 prompts to test these biases.
-For each different code generation prompt, we will feed it into each code generation model to generate five prompts to calculate metric scores.
+\paragraph{Dataset} As mentioned in \cref{sec:method:code_generation}, we generate 334 code generation prompts containing three different code generation tasks, i.e., adult income, employment, and health insurance tasks.
+Statistics information is shown in~\cref{tab:dataset}.
+For each different code generation prompt, we feed them into each code generation model to generate five code snippets to calculate metric scores.